zinuoli/zinuoli/README.md

 ### You may be interested in:
 - Our work <a href="https://github.com/CXH-Research/DocShadow-SD7K">High-resolution Shadow Removal</a>.
 - Our work <a href="https://github.com/CXH-Research/FilmNet">Large-scale Film Style Dataset</a>.
+- A simple project with dataset for <a href="https://github.com/zinuoli/Poker_Detection">Bridge Card Detection</a>.